This article helps you:

 The Visual Editor loads the site located at the URL specified on experiment creation and loads an overlay on top of it.
 Every element of your site is accessible within the Visual Editor, for you to modify in whatever ways best suit your experiment’s needs.

 When you’re making modifications to your site in the Visual Editor, your actual site remains as-is until you launch the experiment.
-Nothing you do here will appear on your site in real time.
+Nothing you do here appears on your site in real time.

 When you click on an element, its editing panel opens.
 This is where you make changes to that element.
 On apply, these changes are then added to the current variant.